A Faster Deterministic Approximation Algorithm for TTP-2: Introduction

 For $k=2$, all known algorithms for TTP-2 apply to either the case of $n\equiv0$ (mod 4) or that of $n\equiv2$ (mod 4), because the structural properties of the problem are different.
 Two approximation algorithms for $n\equiv0$ (mod 4) and $n\equiv2$ (mod 4) were proposed by Thielen and Westphal \cite{ThielenWestphal}, who made a significant contribution to TTP-2.
 Their approximation ratios are $1+16/n$ for $n\equiv0$ (mod 4) and $3/2+6/n$ for $n\equiv2$ (mod 4).
 For $n\equiv0$ (mod 4), the approximation ratio was improved to $1+4/n$ by Xiao and Kou \cite{XiaoKou}, and an algorithm with approximation ratio $1+\frac{\lceil \log_2{n} \rceil+2}{2(n-2)}$, which is better for $n\leq32$, was also provided \cite{Chatterjee}.
 Zhao and Xiao \cite{ZhaoXiao} further improved the approximation ratio to $(1+3/n)$.

-For $n\equiv2$ (mod 4), Imahori \cite{Imahori} improved the approximation ratio from $3/2+6/n$ to $1+24/n$ for $n\geq30$.
-This algorithm runs in $O(n^3)$ time and uses two lower bounds.
-One is a well known lower bound by Campbell and Chen \cite{CampbellChen}, and the other is a weaker lower bound based on the minimum spanning tree.
-Another feature of this algorithm is that the numbering of the teams is based on a Hamilton cycle found by Christofides' algorithm \cite{Christofides}.
-Zhao and Xiao \cite{ZhaoXiao2} designed a $(1+12/n)$-approximation algorithm which runs in $O(n^3)$ time, and more recently, Zhao and Xiao \cite{ZhaoXiao3} further improved the approximation ratio to $1+5/n$.
-In order to minimize the total traveling distance, they constructed an elaborate tournament in which two consecutive home games and away games of each team are played as many as possible.
-They designed a randomized algorithm, and then derendomized it.
-The randomized algorithm runs in $O(n^3)$ time, and the derandomized algorithm in $O(n^4)$ time.
-The difference in the complexity comes from the way of the numbering of the teams.
-The randomized algorithm randomly determines the numbering, while the derandomized one actually computes the numbering attaining the smallest distance.
+For $n\equiv2$ (mod 4), Imahori \cite{Imahori} presented an algorithm improving the approximation ratio from $3/2+6/n$ to $1+24/n$ for $n\geq30$.
+This is a deterministic algorithm which uses a minimum weight perfect matching in numbering the teams and runs in $O(n^3)$ time.
+It is followed by a $(1+12/n)$-approximation algorithm by Zhao and Xiao \cite{ZhaoXiao2}, which also runs in $O(n^3)$ time.
+More recently, Zhao and Xiao \cite{ZhaoXiao3} further improved the approximation ratio to $1+5/n$.
+This improvement is based on an elaborately constructed tournament in which each team plays as many two consecutive home games and away games as possible.
+They designed a randomized algorithm running in $O(n^3)$ time, and its derandomized version running in $O(n^4)$ time.
+The difference in the complexity comes from the fact that the randomized algorithm randomly determines the numbering, while the derandomized one actually computes the optimal numbering.

 In this paper, we present a new deterministic approximation algorithm for TTP-2 for $n\equiv2$ (mod 4).
-The algorithm is developed by applying the numbering of the teams by Imahori \cite{Imahori} to the tournament constructed by Zhao and Xiao \cite{ZhaoXiao3}.
-We modify the numbering by Imahori \cite{Imahori} so that it can be applied to the tournament by Zhao and Xiao \cite{ZhaoXiao3}, and consequently our algorithm has approximation ratio $1+9/n$ and time complexity $O(n^3)$.
+The algorithm is developed by applying the numbering of the teams and estimation of the traveling distances by Imahori \cite{Imahori} to the tournament constructed by Zhao and Xiao \cite{ZhaoXiao3}.
+We modify the numbering by Imahori \cite{Imahori} so that it can be applied to the tournament by Zhao and Xiao \cite{ZhaoXiao3}, and obtain new upper bounds (\ref{number1-2})--(\ref{number2}) on some of the traveling distances.
+In addition, we estimate the traveling distance of each team in a way similar to that in \cite{Imahori}, which is different from that in \cite{ZhaoXiao3}.
+Consequently, our algorithm has approximation ratio $1+9/n$ and time complexity $O(n^3)$.
 This approximation ratio is better than those of the previous deterministic algorithms with the same complexity \cite{Imahori,ZhaoXiao2}.